This blog was originally published on May 11, 2020.

 In British Columbia, the terms of a non-medical retail license to sell cannabis do not permit the licensee to offer or provide a delivery service for non-medical cannabis, or otherwise engage the services of a third party to provide such services in respect of the licensee’s retail establishment.
 However, in light of the changing business market and social distancing requirements resulting from the COVID-19 pandemic, some provinces are changing the way in which non-medical cannabis products may be accessed.

-The Alcohol and Gaming Commission of Ontario recently authorized cannabis retail stores in Ontario to offer delivery and curbside pick-up services as an alternative to the mandated closure of all cannabis retail stores.
-These changes will last for the duration of the period of declared emergency, which has been extended to May 19, 2020 with the possibility of extension if the government’s emergency order on business closure is further extended.
+In April, the Alcohol and Gaming Commission of Ontario authorized cannabis retail stores in Ontario to offer delivery and curbside pick-up services as an alternative to the mandated closure of all cannabis retail stores.
+These changes lasted for the duration of the period of declared emergency, which ended on July 23, 2020.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.